Servail/scr/README.md

 Notes:

-  Picom uses shader to modify saturation as hack for GPUs that doesn't support native methods
+  Picom uses shader to modify saturation as hack for graphic drivers/GPUs that doesn't support native methods